 - different kinds of pain syndromes

-Such techniques soft manual therapy is topical at the moment, due to the great social and medical significance of these diseases.
+Such techniques of the soft manual therapy is effective in patients wiht low back pain, neck pain and headaches - the most common problems for which people seek chiropractic adjustment.
 They have little or no adverse side effects and do not give complications.
 The opportunities and framework for the use of manual therapy may be limited only to certain indications and contraindications.

 Therapeutic massage, as a preparatory procedure before the manual therapy, contributes to heating of the muscles, relieve tension, improve microcirculation in the affected areas of soft tissues.